 Obviously, there is a lot to consider, starting with dimensions, masses, speed, energy, etc. How do you control such a complex vehicle?
 The general idea here is to devise a system to transport minerals, materials, and humans from one place to the other in our solar system.
 The Solar Express is a basic idea and we would like to know how we could improve it.

-I would like to Olivier Péraldi who helped me developed this concept along with Boris Schwarzer, who created the renderings of the Solar Express.
+The Solar Express concept was imagined in March 2016 by Charles Bombardier in collaboration with Olivier Péraldi and Boris Schwarzer, who created the renderings of the Solar Express.
 Boris is based in Michigan, U.S.A.
 He went to the College of Creative Studies.
 He currently works as a contractual designer for the Ford Motor Company.
 Boris also created the images of the Urban Link driverless electric tuk-tuk and the Snowrama II snowmobile concepts.